 Conversations with an Artist: Judith Lemmens

-Jeffrey was a judge last year for the annual Mill Valley Arts Festival where Judith was exhibiting her handmade ceramics.
-All three judges on the panel unanimously honored Judith a Best in Show.
+Jeffrey was a judge for the annual Mill Valley Arts Festival where Judith was exhibiting her handmade ceramics.
+All three judges on the panel unanimously honored Judith Lemmens a Best in Show for her Julems Ceramics.
 It was only natural we would then visit her studio—and get to know more about the Julems collection, her strong sense of object and her decorative approach.
 We're excited to carry a full range for your enjoyment!

 Describe the moment you realized art fed your soul.

 I have been making art for as long as I can remember.
 When I was little, we used to go to my grandparents every Sunday and I would scramble around to find any piece of paper, like the back of the calendar, and something to draw with.
 Drawing was my first creative outlet.
 Many were to follow.